 RAZORBILL – (Alca torda)

-The Razorbill is a seabird that is part of the same family as the auks, puffins and guillemots, and is the closest living relative of the extinct Great Auk.
-The razorbill is all black except for its under parts, which are white.
+DESCRIPTION: The Razorbill is all black except for its under parts, which are white.
 During breeding they have a thin white line from the eye to the base of the bill, and another white line across the otherwise black bill.
 The bill is thick and long, The feet are dark grey.
-Non-breeding adults have a white throat The razorbill measures approximately 40 cm (16 in.) in length.
+Non-breeding adults have a white throat.
+It measures approximately 40 cm (16 inches) long.

-Conservation: the razorbill is listed as ‘near threatened’ by the IUCN due to a rapid decrease in its main population (Europe), notably at nesting sites in Iceland.
+CONSERVATION: Listed as ‘near threatened’ by the IUCN due to a rapid decrease in its main population (Europe), notably at nesting sites in Iceland.
 An important factor would be a crash of the sand eel population around Iceland.
-The species is vulnerable to climate change, which brings more severe storms that can cause high mortality rates in those seabirds.
+Vulnerable to climate change, which brings more severe storms that can cause high mortality rates in those seabirds.

 NOTES: The razorbill is a North Atlantic seabird that is part of the same family as the auks, puffins and guillemots, and is the closest living relative of the extinct Great Auk.
 These are birds that can easily swim underwater as if they would fly, but are clumsy when walking on land.
 This species looks like a penguin but is not related to it.

 Penguins: Because of its physical similarity to a small penguin, the razorbill is called ‘Petit Pingouin’ in French, although it is not part of the same family as the penguin, nor even the same order.
 However its family shares some behavioral traits with the penguins, such as standing erect, having short wings and mainly using them to propel itself in the water.
 They also walk clumsily on land.
 This similarity between penguins and auks is called ‘convergent evolution’.